 Lightning node private keys are referred to as hot as they are stored on a device that is connected to the internet.
 This is not typically advised for storing large amounts as it is possible for a remote attacker to get access to that device.
 A more secure way to store private keys is cold storage, which is not connected to the internet.

 There’s a lot more #

-These are some of the basic technological concepts that make Bitcoin work.
+These are some of the basic technical concepts that make bitcoin work.
 Each one individually is complex, and the interplay between them is a whole other area of interest.
-Dive into the other chapters in this guide to explore the technnology and its applications in more detail.
+Dive into the other chapters in this guide to explore the technology and its applications in more detail.

-Now, if you’d like to go all the way to the beginning of Bitcoin, the most fundamental read is the Bitcoin whitepaper.
-Published on October 31, 2008 by the mysterious Satoshi Nakamoto, it lays out the fundamental system design in only 9 short pages.
+Now, if you’d like to go all the way to the beginning of bitcoin, the most fundamental read is the bitcoin whitepaper.
+Published on October 31, 2008, by the mysterious Satoshi Nakamoto, it lays out the fundamental system design in only nine short pages.
 It is not necessarily an easy read, but still highly recommended reading.